G-9Y6K477HQZ

 In sports, leadership opportunities occur on the practice field, in the locker room and during competitions.
 Support your teammates by providing informal leadership and setting the example.
 Arrive early for each team practice and leave after you help collect all of the equipment and store it properly.
 Approach your coach and see what he or she might suggest for ways to improve team cohesiveness, to add new members, or identify other ways to contribute to the health of the team.

-School clubs, Scouting, Civil Air Patrol, Sea Cadets, community service groups and many other organizations provide some great chances to lead.
+School clubs, Scouting, Civil Air Patrol, Sea Cadets, JROTC, community service groups and many other organizations provide some great chances to lead.
 Find some groups or clubs that you enjoy working with and become an active member.
 With time, you will find opportunities to volunteer to lead a project, manage a fundraiser or run for a formal leadership position, such as the club treasurer or the vice-president.
 Action and involvement are important.
 Work to improve your organization and help them achieve their goals.
 The results will be satisfying, fun and a valuable addition to your resumé!

 The last point that I will make focuses on the 'integrity of intent' as reflected in the opening quotation from General MacArthur.
 Your genuine interest, efforts and engagement will provided the ideal opportunies to lead and improve the groups you join and support.
 Kitschy, last minute projects to fatten your resume will likely land flat if your intent is not authentic, especially during your interviews.
-Long term participation and incremental experiences as an active member of a group, team or club will demonstrate the 'equality of your actions' and confirm that 'integrity of your intent.'
+Long term participation and incremental experiences as an active member of a group, team or club will demonstrate the 'equality of your actions' and confirm the 'integrity of your intent.'

 Successful candidates for the U.S. service academies are leaders.
 They work with others to promote reaching successful ends.
 Your planning to pursue an appointment to USAFA, USNA or other service academy must include leadership roles in the classroom, on the athletic field and in your social activities and clubs.
 The 'equality of your actions and the integrity of your intent' will provide a path to being an effective leader!